Alonza0314/alonza0314.github.io/README.md

 ## Versions Different

-+ Large version: complete webpages and a comprehensive visual disign
++ Large version: complete webpages and a comprehensive visual design
 + Medium version: a complete page
 + Small version: a page with some improved